Richard Waitt

-Richard Waitt (died 1732) was a Scottish painter.
+Richard Waitt (24 January 1684 - 1732) was a Scottish painter.

+Life

+His parents were Thomas Waitt (born c.
+1665) from Scotland; and Marie Birrell (born c.
+1670) from Scotland.

+Richard Waitt was born on 24 January 1684 in Canongate, Edinburgh.

+He married Margaret Friebairn on 24 April 1707 in Edinburgh.

+Art

 Waitt was taught by John Scougal, and started out as a decorative painter focusing mainly on still lifes.
 However, later he painted primarily portraits, and for many years worked almost exclusively with the Clan Grant.
-He was active from c.1708 and died in 1732.
+He was active from c.
+1708 and died in 1732.